HenryHoekel/Self-Centered/README.md

 ## If Python, Selenium, and Tweepy are already installed skip to step _

+- If First time: run steps 1-4
+- Else skip to steps 5-7
 1. Check python is installed by typing `python3`.
 * Install python if needed.
 2. Enter pip or pip3 by typing `pip` or `pip3` respectively.